Probate in Canada: What is probate, how much does it cost and how do I plan for it?

 • Beneficiary Designations8 – Naming beneficiaries other than your estate on registered accounts (e.g., RRSPs, RRIFs and TFSAs) and life insurance policies may allow those assets to pass outside of your estate directly to your designated beneficiary without requiring probate.

 • Inter Vivos (Living) Trusts – Transferring your assets into an inter vivos (living) trust during your lifetime may reduce probate fees because you no longer hold legal ownership of the assets placed in the trust at death.
 The assets in the trust will ultimately be distributed according to the terms in the trust deed instead of your Will, which bypasses probate.
+Examples of inter vivos trusts include family trusts, alter ego trusts and joint partner trusts.

-• Multiple Wills9 – Although not recognized as valid in all Canadian jurisdictions, the multiple Wills strategy provides for the execution of a Primary Will to deal with assets that require probate, such as individually owned accounts and real estate, and a Secondary Will to deal with certain eligible assets that do not require probate, such as certain personal items or valuable shares in a privately held corporation.
+• Multiple Wills9 – Although not recognized as valid in all Canadian jurisdictions, the multiple Wills strategy provides for the execution of a Primary Will to deal with assets that require probate, such as individually owned accounts and real estate, and a Secondary Will to deal with certain eligible assets that do not require probate, such as certain personal items or shares in a privately held corporation.
 Upon your death and where applicable, only the Primary Will would be subject to probate, which would result in probate fee savings on assets governed by the Secondary Will.

-While saving on probate fees might seem like a relatively simple endeavor, the reality is that every probate planning strategy comes with its benefits and pitfalls, which need to be carefully considered within the framework of your estate planning objectives prior to being implemented.
-When probate planning, here are some preliminary considerations to keep in mind:
+While saving on probate fees might seem like a relatively simple endeavor, the reality is that every probate planning strategy comes with its benefits and risks, which need to be carefully considered within the framework of your estate planning objectives prior to being implemented.

 • Insufficient Estate Liquidity – By inadvertently transferring all liquid assets outside of your estate to save on probate fees, this can pose a problem if your executor lacks funds to administer your estate and pay distributions in your Will, creditors, taxes, or other liabilities.